 - Will this season's vaccine be a good match for circulating viruses?

 The single best way to prevent seasonal flu is to get vaccinated each year.
 Good health habits may also help protect you against the flu.
-These resources will help you learn about steps you can take to protect yourself and others from flu and stop the spread of germs.
+Good Health Habits for Preventing Seasonal Flu will help you learn about steps you can take to protect yourself and others from flu and stop the spread of germs.

 Stop spreading germs at home, school, and work:

 If possible, cover your nose and mouth with a tissue when you cough or sneeze, throw the tissue in the trash after you use it, and wash or sanitize your hands.
 (If a tissue is not available, sneeze into your elbow.)

 Wash your hands often with soap and water, especially after you cough or sneeze or you touch doors or handrails.
 Wash hands for 20 seconds, which is about the same time it takes to sing your ABC’s.
 Alcohol-based hand cleaners are also effective.
 Avoid touching your eyes, nose, or mouth.
 Germs spread that way.